TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 - Choice of `resampling` Strategy: The theory behind sample-splitting requires the nuisance functions to be sufficiently well estimated on **each and every** fold.
 A practical aspect of it is that each fold should contain a sample representative of the dataset.
 In particular, when the treatment and outcome variables are categorical it is important to make sure the proportions are preserved.
 This is typically done using `StratifiedCV`.
 - Computational Complexity: Sample-splitting results in ``K`` fits of the nuisance functions, drastically increasing computational complexity.
 In particular, if the nuisance functions are estimated using (P-fold) Super-Learning, this will result in two nested cross-validation loops and ``K \times P`` fits.
-- Caching of Nuisance Functions: Because the `resampling` strategy typically needs to preserve the outcome and treatment proportions, very little reuse of cached models is possible (see [Caching Models](@ref)).
+- Caching of Nuisance Functions: Because the `resampling` strategy typically needs to preserve the outcome and treatment proportions, very little reuse of cached models is possible (see [Using the Cache](@ref)).

 ## Using the Cache